A Limp in the Woods (Day 36)

 Back down on the Creeper Trail, I crept along in another hypnotic state, enjoying the easier ambulation.
 God, how wonderful it is not having to watch where you step!
 The route reached an old trestle and then took an immediate left after it, back into the woods for good.
 The woods are good.
 But it was back to watching where the feet went.

 I’d mosey alone (i.e., selfishly) most the day.
 It felt strange, after interacting with so many others in town.
-It was largely a shadowless day and at times drizzly; I think it frightened others from leaving the comforts of town.
+It was largely a shadowless day and at times drizzly; it frightened others from leaving civilization’s comforts.
 We all want perfect hiking weather, all the time.
 It’s not too much to ask for.
 But the gods, they do not listen.

 By nightfall I stumbled into the Lost Mountain Shelter (elev: 3,400-feet).
 Engineer and Agent Orange were there, along with one other guy, an older, jovial gentlemen whose name escaped one ear just as it entered the other.
 They had a fire roaring and were venturing to melt the packets of foil left behind by previous backpackers(1)